reactivemarkets/switchboard-js/README.md

-# Reactive Platform JavaScript
+# Reactive Switchboard JavaScript

-The Reactive Platform SDK and examples for JavaScript.
+The Reactive Switchboard SDK and examples for JavaScript.

 * See [Browser](./packages/examples-browser/src/index.tsx) for browser example.
 * See [Node](./packages/examples-node/src/index.ts) for node example.